SteJaySulli/php-word-cat/README.md

 This library was designed to solve some fairly specific issues I was having with (mentioning no names) another popular PHP library when creating new documents from a given template; As such there are a **lot** of features that simply aren't implemented as I have had no need for them.
 I have added a "limitations" section below to list particularly glaring features which you may want but are missing, but if a feature you want isn't in the bullet list below, take it as read that the library won't do it for you!

 * Open a docx document
-* Read files from the document
+* Extract and read  XML files from the document
-* Write files to the document
+* Write XML files to the document
-* Manipulate XML files within the document
+* Manipulate XML within the document's files
 * Save docx, either overwriting the original file or as a new document
 * Search for text, either as a binary/plain text search or regular expression
 * Replace text, either as a binary/plain text search or regular expression